 One of the main responsibilities of the Central Bank of Myanmar is to develop an efficient, fast, safe and reliable national payment system.
 In line with this purpose, the Central Bank of Myanmar has issued policies for payment system.
 In the area of Cash Payment system, the policies covered three principal aspects, including fulfilling public needs for currency, ensuring that bank notes are fit for circulation, and taking preventive and repressive measures against the circulation of counterfeit currency.
-In the area of non-cash payment system, the policies are focused on reducing risks and improving efficiency of payment system.
+In the area of non-cash payment system, the policies are focused on mitigating risks and improving efficiency of payment system.
 In general, payment system activities experienced an improvement in line with the increasing public needs for both cash and non-cash payment instruments.

 The Central Bank of Myanmar has implemented to improve non-cash payment system by using educational channel to public, business, associations through banks and media etc.

 Implementation of Banking Network and Auto Clearing System

 Implementation of Banking Network to be efficient, fast, and safe for national payment has commenced in 2007 and basic infrastructure has been built up among Central Bank and commercial Banks.

 The current manual clearing system prompts banks to carry out final settlement ( net settlement ) resulting in accumulated liquidity at the end of the day thus arising bank's debit/credit balance.
 Inorder to maintain a smooth payment system, the Central Bank of Myanmar has so far been responsible for covering prompt payment settlement and any lack of fund suffered by banks failing to settle their clearing by providing of intra - day credit facility but it could not be spare out the whole country.
 For those reasons, the Central Bank of Myanmar has being implemented to upgrade present manual clearing system to Auto Clearing System throughout Central Bank Clearing Center.